On a functional contraction method: Applications

-We now show that a more general statement is true, the Wiener measure is also, up to multiplicative scaling, the unique fixed-point of $T$ in the larger space of probability measures ${\cal L}(V)\in\M(\Co)$ with $V_0=0$.
-For a related statement, see also Aldous \cite[page 528]{al94}.
+We now show that a more general statement is true, the Wiener measure is also, up to multiplicative scaling, the unique fixed point of $T$ in the larger space of probability measures ${\mathcal L}(V)\in\mathcal {M}(\mathcal{C}[0,1])$ with $V_0=0$.
+For a related statement, see also Aldous \cite{al94}, page 528.
 The subsequent proof is based on the fact that the centered normal distributions are the only solutions of the fixed-point equation